Hyperbaric Medicine at Long Beach Memorial - Long Beach, California

 The number of treatments required will be discussed during your consultation with the hyperbaric medicine physician and may be adjusted as your medical condition improves. epeated evaluations of your medical condition will be performed by your referring physician and the hyperbaric medicine team to guide your continued therapy.

-The Department of Hyperbaric Medicine at Long Beach Memorial Medical Center treats the conditions that are approved by the Undersea and Hyperbaric Medical Society, Medicare and most third party health insurance companies:
+The Department of Hyperbaric Medicine at Long Beach Memorial treats the conditions that are approved by the Undersea and Hyperbaric Medical Society, Medicare (CMS) and most third party health insurance companies:

 * Delayed radiation injury to bone (Osteoradionecrosis)